How your diet makes you a fall risk and a risk for bone fractures

 - Benefits for the high risk group.
 Caucasian (white) women under the age of 63 were shown to be at the highest risk for bone fractures as it relates to a more inflammatory diet.
-Moving to a less inflammatory dietary lifestyle decreased this risk.2
+Moving to a less inflammatory dietary lifestyle decreased this risk.

-The simple learning point of this article is avoid these obvious bad food choices to lessen the risk of bone loss and fractures.
+A small change – The simple learning point of this article is to recognize that avoiding these obvious bad food choices can lessen the risk of bone loss and fractures.

 - Processed and refined foods

 Also read my article on “inflammaging,” a recently coined term to describe the consequences on an inflammatory diet on aging joints.

 If this article has helped you understand the problems of obesity and joint pain and you would like to explore Prolotherapy as a possible remedy for your joint pain, ask for help and information from our specialists

 1 Veronese N, Stubbs B, Koyanagi A, Hébert JR, Cooper C, Caruso MG, Guglielmi G, Reginster JY, Rizzoli R, Maggi S, Shivappa N. Pro-inflammatory dietary pattern is associated with fractures in women: an eight-year longitudinal cohort study.
 Osteoporosis International.
 2017:1-9.
 [Google Scholar]